digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 <td>

 - Extra work to setup the monorepo, not easily done and no template exists in DigitalService
-- More complex development, build and deployment setup
+- Increased complexity of development, build and deployment setup
 - We might want to iterate on the component architecture and not reuse components
 - A broken pipeline, main branch or shared code can affect all applications